redhatci/ansible-collection-redhatci-ocp/roles/vendors/hpe/README.md

 # hpe

-Boots a hpe ilo machine to iso or disk via redfish
+Boots a HPE iLO machine to ISO or disk via redfish